 CUT THE WRAP

 10 cents doesn’t go far anymore.
 The value of the refund has dropped to the equivalent of just 6.5 cents in today’s money, and evidence shows return rates will now decline as a result.
-Meanwhile, wine and spirits bottles are excluded from most state schemes, despite being some of the most resource-intensive to produce.

 A simple fix can change that.

 10 cents doesn’t go far anymore.
 The value of the refund has dropped to the equivalent of just 6.5 cents in today’s money, and evidence shows return rates will now decline as a result.
-Meanwhile, wine and spirits bottles are excluded from most state schemes, despite being some of the most resource-intensive to produce.

 A simple fix can change that.